 We’ll send you a brief, simple reminder email close to the event’s start time.
 The email will remind you of what the event is, how/where to watch it, and when.

 Importantly, if there’s been any change to the event, we’ll be able to let you know.

 How and where can I watch the event?

 Almost all of our online events can be viewed on the event page itself.
 As the event time approaches, we’ll embed a video window on that page, as shown in the screenshot below.

 This video pane is a YouTube player which will work on almost any modern internet-connected device (see below).
 Simply press play when the event is live, and it’ll start playing on this page.

-Very occasionally, an event may not remain online after it's happened – or it may be accessible for a limited time – typically due to rights agreements with our speakers or presenting partners.
+Very occasionally, an event may not remain online after it's happened – or it may be accessible for a limited broadcast period – typically due to rights agreements with our speakers or presenting partners.
 Sometimes, it will be removed briefly for further editing.
 As much as possible, we will inform you of any such conditions ahead of the event.